Tombow dual brush pen color chart

 I have the 96 pen set but if you have the complete set I also added the tombow color chart with new colors for you.

-So for this reason I made 2 printables: a Tombow 108 color tracker and a 96 color tracker (they are in the same file, choose which version you want).
+So for this reason I made 2 printables: a Tombow 108 color tracker and a 96 color tracker which you can download at the end of this post (they are in the same file, choose which version you want).
 Both charts have a numbered and non-numbered version.

 You can choose which to use depending on how many Tombow brush markers you have.